uzh-dqbm-cmi/PRIDICT2/README.md

 ## 3. Additional Resources

+- **Protocol Paper**: For detailed step-by-step instructions on using PRIDICT2.0 and ePRIDICT, including practical tips & tricks for high-throughput screening, see our comprehensive protocol: [Mathis et al., Nature Protocols, 2025](https://rdcu.be/eAIEQ)
 - **Supplementary Files**: [Access Here](https://github.com/Schwank-Lab/epridict/tree/supplementary_files)
 - **Web Application**: For an online version of PRIDICT2.0, visit [our webapp](https://pridict.it/).